jcreedcmu/pyoro/DESIGN.md

 - The exterior of a room should feel more like "impassable blocks" rather than "empty space".
 This is to support the well-definedness of mechanics that involve an object moving as many times as possible until a collision occurs.
+This also prevents having to deal with a player (or other entity) falling endlessly.

 ### Inter-Room Geometry

 - OPEN: Should room edges cause transitions?

-- It's okay for room navigation to be a *little* confusing, but shouldn't be completely baffling.
+- Navigation should be MOSTLY straightforward and comprehensible.
+It's okay for room navigation to be a *little* confusing.
 It's okay if the player needs to keep a map.
 The geometry of IoSaS's air island was a bit more disjointed than I'd like.

-- Some breadcrumbs should be provided to help mapping.
+- Breadcrumbs should be provided to help mapping.
 Perhaps:
   - every room has a unique name.
   - doors tend to be close to the cardinal directions.
-  - graphics suggest coherent "biomes" which help memorability.
+  - graphics suggest coherent "biomes" which group rooms together to help memorability.

 ### Room State

-- As much as possible, a room's state is entirely reset if you leave and come back.
+- A room's state is MOSTLY reset to its original state if you leave and come back.

+- A player may decide to reset a room's state (meaning: having the same effect as leaving and coming back) at any time.

-- Exceptions to "a room's state is entirely reset" are intentionally limited, but they are the foundation of all progress in the game.
+- Exceptions to this are limited but crucial for progress in the game.
   Isles of Sea and Sky represents a good standard here.

-- A player may decide to reset a room's state at any time.

 - In IoSaS, certain barriers may be removed, and certain items may be acquired, which survive the room being reset.
 These are perceived by the player as *monotonic progress forward* in the game.

+- One piece of state that is actually affected by these resets is the entrance through which you came into the room.

 - The "barriers being removed is unambiguously progress" is more subtle for a game with "gravity" compared to a top-down puzzler like IoSaS, because